 As these last paragraphs indicate work is ongoing at the NE Cape site.
 Accordingly, this evaluation represents conditions at the point in time that it was written, the summer and fall of 2011.
 As the cleanup continues, conditions may change.
-The removal of contamination from the FUDS will result in an improving eco-system as the system responds to the cleanup.
-However, it must be remembered that this will be slow process.
 EPA anticipates that this additional work will generate reports that document the cleanup etc., and that these reports will be routed to the parties for their review and comments.
 Also, EPA anticipates that the RAB will continue to provide a forum for the local communities to raise concerns to the Corps and the Corps will continue to provide the RAB with support for technical resources.